Authoring for Living Worlds: Tool-Constrained LLM Agents for Executable Multi-Actor Scenarios: The Agentic Architecture

+\textbf{The Scene Builder Subagent} receives an isolated context (scene, episode, region, actors, and the brief) and never sees the rest of the story.
+It constructs events through a round-based state machine.
+A round opens with the current state of every actor (posture, held objects, location).
+For each actor, the subagent starts a chain at a POI and extends it among the valid continuations the backend returns.
+For example, an actor sitting down at a desk that has a laptop occupies that seat for everyone else, and may then open the laptop or stand up.
+Opening the laptop adds typing on it or closing it as continuations.
+Synchronized two-actor interactions, camera control, and cross-actor temporal dependencies are separate validated calls.
+Closing the round commits cross-actor ordering.
+Chains commit atomically: events accumulate in a buffer, only an explicit commit writes them into the GEST, and failed explorations leave no trace.

-After each scene is built and after the final GEST is assembled, the Director optionally delegates to two additional subagents for enriching the graph with higher-level annotations.
-A \emph{Logical Relations Agent} adds causal and dependency relations between events (causes, enables, prevents, requires), capturing why events occur in relation to each other.
-A \emph{Semantic Relations Agent} adds narrative coherence relations using free-text types (observes, interrupts, motivates, sets\_context\_for, contrasts\_with), capturing how events relate at the story level rather than the temporal level.
-Both subagents receive a list of committed event IDs and operate through the same tool interface, ensuring that only valid event references are used.
-These relations are optional --- the GEST is executable without them --- but they populate the logical and semantic edge types defined in the GEST formalism that procedural generation never produces, bridging the gap between the representation's expressive capacity and the generator's output.
-To the best of our knowledge, this makes the agentic system the first approach to exercise the full expressive capacity of the GEST formalism in a single end-to-end pipeline.
+After each scene and after final assembly, the Director optionally delegates to two further subagents: a \textbf{Logical Relations Agent} adds causal and dependency edges (\texttt{causes}, \texttt{enables}, \texttt{prevents}, \texttt{requires}), and a \textbf{Semantic Relations Agent} adds narrative-coherence edges with free-text types (\texttt{observes}, \texttt{interrupts}, \texttt{motivates}).
+These edges are optional for execution, but they populate the logical and semantic edge types defined in the GEST formalism that procedural generation never produces; to our knowledge this is \textbf{the first system to exercise the full expressive capacity of the representation} in one pipeline.